 How do you know if you’re truly ready for an agent, and whether having one on your side will help you book the jobs you desire?
 This guide will lead you through the process of seeking out agency representation, what to be on the lookout for when you meet with prospective agents, and how you can expect your career to evolve with a talent agent on your side.

 Agents serve the purpose of being part marketer/part manager.
-They maintain robust relationships with various agencies, networks, and production companies, and will help you get exclusive auditions that you would have never otherwise heard about.
+They maintain robust relationships with various agencies, networks, and production companies, and will help you get auditions that you would have never otherwise heard about.
 An agent presents you with opportunities and will only put you forward for jobs that they believe you have a chance to book.

 The way you go about finding agency representation can differ depending upon which market you’re hoping to break into.
 You may beeline straight to one of the 5 major markets for voice over in North America, where the bulk of the money, jobs, and big names reside: New York, Los Angeles, Chicago, Montreal, Toronto.
 Alternatively, you may try to establish yourself as a big fish in a smaller pond, such as your current city of residence.